carlosem23/Django3-Blog/README.md

 This is one of my personal projects as a portfolio.

-Note that I didn't a SMTP server for this project.
+Note that I didn't setup a SMTP server for this project.

 It uses PostgreSQL version 13.